About Elevate!

 Travel Contributions

-To kick off the project, VAADA surveyed the sector to understand training needs and barriers to accessing training.
-One of the barriers experienced is the cost to attend training, particularly for workers from rural and remote locations.
-The Department of Health has responded by providing funding for an accommodation contribution scheme for organisations to access when staff attend training.
+One of the barriers commonly experienced by organisations and workers in the sector is the cost of attending training, particularly for workers from rural and remote locations.
+The Department of Health has funded a contribution scheme for organisations to access when staff attend training.
+See our Travel Contribution page for more details.

-The training providers of accredited and non-accredited training will no doubt be familiar.
-Registered Training Providers (RTOs), Odyssey House Victoria, Turning Point and Uniting will be delivering specific skillsets and competency-based training units.
-Non-accredited training is supplied by industry and subject-matter experts who have years of experience delivering quality training and professional development to the AOD sector.
+The training providers of accredited and non-accredited training on Elevate! will no doubt be familiar.
+Registered Training Providers (RTOs), Odyssey House Victoria, Turning Point and Uniting deliver specific skillsets and competency-based training units.
+Non-accredited training is supplied by industry and subject-matter experts with years of experience delivering quality training and professional development to the AOD sector.

 VAADA acknowledges the support of the Victoria Government